 Introduction

 Our supply chains include procurement of agency staff, medical consumables, facilities maintenance, utilities, and waste management.
 No modern slavery or human trafficking should take place in any part of our business or supply chain.
-Section 54 of the Modern Slavery Act 2015 requires us to set out the steps that we have taken during the financial year to ensure that this is the case.
-As a community interest company DHU Healthcare is committed to this principle.
-This statement sets out what we have done to understand all potential modern slavery and human trafficking risks, and how we mitigate against them using effective systems, policies, and controls.
+Section 54 of the Modern Slavery Act 2015 requires us to set out the steps we have taken during the financial year to ensure this is the case.
+As a community interest company, DHU Healthcare is committed to this principle.
+This statement sets out what we have done to understand all potential modern slavery and human trafficking risks and how we mitigate against them using effective systems, policies, and controls.

 Find out more about DHU Healthcare here.